SolomonAyuba/CarSharing-Report-with-SQL-Queries/README.md

    GROUP BY t.id
    ORDER BY avg_demand DESC;
    ```
-### 8. (e) Give me another table showing the information requested in (d) for the month we had the highest average demand in 2017
+### 5. A table showing the information requested in (4) for the month with the highest average demand in 2017
    ```sql
    WITH AvgDemand AS (
    SELECT